 VA Snippets created with a title only, i.e. without a shortcut and without $selected$, can be invoked only from a menu.
 These VA Snippets typically hold large or infrequently used blocks of code.

 VA Snippets with shortcuts can have titles as well, but such VA Snippets are not considered of type With Title Only.
 When a VA Snippet with a shortcut includes a title, the title appears in a suggestion list—in lieu of code—when the shortcut is typed.

 Type: Smart Suggestions

 When you define a variable in new code you write, Visual Assist can suggest an initial value for the variable.
-The suggested values vary by type of variable, and are enumerated in VA Snippets of that support Smart Suggestions.
+The suggested values vary by type of variable and are enumerated in VA Snippets of type Smart Suggestions.

 Visual Studio 2008 and older

 VA Snippets that support Smart Suggestions contain "SuggestionForType" in their titles.

 Most of the refactoring and code-generation commands of Visual Assist create or modify code.
 The VA Snippets of type Refactoring, all of which can be modified, define the format of such code.

 VA Snippets of type Refactoring comprise those related to the refactoring and code-generation features of Visual Assist, because any one such VA Snippet might serve several features.
 For example, the VA Snippet titled Create Implementation is used by Extract Method, as well as Create Implementation.